6th Dalai Lama

-The death of the 5th Dalai Lama remained concealed for many years.
-The 6th Dalai Lama was born in what the Tibetans referred to as "Monyul" at Urgelling Monastery, in modern day Tawang district, Arunachal Pradesh, India.
-He was located at the age of either 13 or 14.
+The death of the 5th Dalai Lama remained concealed for many years by his Kalon, in order to complete the building of the Potala Palace.
+The 6th Dalai Lama was born in southern Tibet, known as "Monyul", at Urgelling Monastery, which is in modern-day Tawang district, Arunachal Pradesh, India.
+He was officially located at the age of either 13 or 14.

 As a youth, he showed high levels of intelligence with unconventional views.
-Later living as a lay practitioner and a yogi, he grew his hair long, dressed as a regular Tibetan, and was said to also drink alcohol and accept the company of women.
+Later and while living as a lay practitioner and a yogi, he grew his hair long, dressed as a regular Tibetan, and was said to also drink alcohol and openly accept women as companions.
+He was said to be a popular Dalai Lama in Lhasa's Shol neighborhood located at the base of the Potala.

-During a power struggle between Tibet, Mongols and Qing China in Lhasa, the Dalai Lama's regent was killed.
-Afterwards, the Dalai Lama was kidnapped by Mongols forces then disappeared in Amdo, and assumed was murdered, on their way to Beijing in 1706.
+During a power struggle between Mongolians and Qing China in Tibet and Lhasa, the Dalai Lama's Kalon (regent) was killed by the Koshut Lha-bzang Khan.
+The 6th Dalai Lama was kidnapped and deposed by Mongolian forces.
+He disappeared and was either killed or somehow escaped and survived.

-The 6th Dalai Lama is also well known for his poems and songs that continue to be popular not only in modern-day Tibet but also among Tibet speaking communities in Nepal, India and all across China.
+The 6th Dalai Lama is also well known for his poems and songs that continue to be popular not only in modern-day Tibet but also among Tibetan speaking communities in Nepal, India and all across China.